Professor Lucie Middlemiss

 Research interests

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
-Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>Student education
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
+Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>- Mapping the Production-Consumption Gap, Health Outcomes and Potential Circular Economy of the Leeds Food System

-- Sustainable Consumption (with a masters variant)
+- Sustainable Food Consumption (FOEV5103M)

 Research groups and institutes